-This section formalizes the concept of desired action spaces constructed from corrective feedback, and shows how their joint aggregation converges to the set of optimal actions.
-We begin by outlining the common properties of desired action spaces (Section \ref{sec:sub:general_def_desiredA}).
-Next, we describe two specific types of desired action space: polytopes (Section \ref{sec:sub:desired_action_space_relative}) and balls (Section \ref{sec:sub:desired_action_space_absolute}).
-Finally, in Section \ref{sec:overall_desiredA_space}, we introduce the CLIC algorithm for aggregating multiple corrections, and provide illustrations on the convergence conditions of the overall desired action space.
+This section formalizes desired action sets constructed from corrective feedback and shows how their aggregation converges to optimal actions.
+We first outline their common properties (Section \ref{sec:sub:general_def_desiredA}).
+Next, we describe two specific types of desired action sets: polytopes (Section \ref{sec:sub:desired_action_space_relative}) and balls (Section \ref{sec:sub:desired_action_space_absolute}).
+Finally, in Section \ref{sec:overall_desiredA_space}, we introduce the CLIC algorithm for aggregating multiple corrections and illustrate convergence conditions for the overall desired action set.